open/close all folders

 - Naturally, Tex Avery exaggerates in the cartoon "Doggone Tired" with the characters having bag upon bag piled under their eyes, running down all the way to their cheeks.

-- Similarly to the Tex Avery example above, in an episode of SpongeBob SquarePants, Mr. Krabs forces Spongebob and Squidward to work non-stop.
-At one point Squidward exclaims "Look at these bags under my eyes!
+- Similarly to the Tex Avery example above, in the SpongeBob SquarePants episode, "Fear of a Krabby Patty", Mr. Krabs forces Spongebob and Squidward to work at the Krusty Krab non-stop.
+At one point Squidward exclaims, "Look at these bags under my eyes!
 Even my bags have bags!"
 We are then treated to a Gross-Up Close-Up of Squidward's eyes.

-- In My Little Pony: Friendship Is Magic, Applejack gets those when she is badly overworked with apple harvest (and too stubborn to accept help)
+- Applejack gets those when she is badly overworked with apple harvest (and too stubborn to accept help)

 - Taken to an extreme in The Angry Beavers when the characters stay awake for a "bah-zillion" years

-- In Fairly OddParents, Timmy makes a wish where no one had to sleep, and everyone in Dimmsdale had bags under their eyes from fatigue, and various other Gross-Up Close-Up aliments coming from not sleeping.
+- Timmy makes a wish where no one had to sleep, and everyone in Dimmsdale had bags under their eyes from fatigue, and various other Gross-Up Close-Up ailments coming from not sleeping.

 - In Ultimate Spider-Man Peter suffers these as a result of being sick and not getting enough rest due to wall crawling heroics.